IndomieGorengSatu/Mie/README.md

-## What did the piece of bread say to the knife?
-Butter me up.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!